U.S. Supreme Court rules against Washington ‘faithless electors,’ says states can require electors to back vote winners

 Washington and any other state may pass laws ensuring that presidential electors vote for the presidential candidate that their state’s voters choose, the U.S. Supreme Court ruled Monday.

 “Nothing in the Constitution expressly prohibits States from taking away presidential electors’ voting discretion as Washington does,” Justice Elena Kagan wrote for the court, which ruled 9-0 against the three Washington faithless electors who brought the case.
+“The Constitution is barebones about electors.”

 The case dates back to the 2016 election, when the three electors, Bret Chiafalo, Esther “Little Dove” John and Levi Guerra, cast their electoral ballots for Colin Powell, not Hillary Clinton, in a last-ditch attempt to try to get Republican electors to abandon Donald Trump.